naghattas/Playwright-Hybrid-Model/README.md

 ---

 ### 📋 Example Usage
-Let’s say you want to test adding and completing a todo (because what else would you be doing in life, really?):
+Let’s say you want to test adding and completing a todo:

 ```typescript
 import { test } from '@playwright/test';